Twitter is adding verified check marks to the accounts of dead celebrities, making them look like paid Twitter Blue subscribers

 Published

-Twitter Twitter added verified checks to accounts of dead celebrities to promote Twitter Blue subscriptions.
-Kobe Bryant, Anthony Bourdain, Chadwick Boseman, and Michael Jackson each got a posthumous check.
-Their accounts said they'd bought a Twitter Blue subscription and verified their phone…
+Twitter added verified checks to accounts of dead celebrities to promote Twitter Blue subscriptions. • Kobe Bryant, Anthony Bourdain, Chadwick Boseman, and Michael Jackson each got a posthumous check. • Their accounts said they'd bought a Twitter Blue subscription and verified their phone numbers.…

 #twitter #kobebryant #anthonybourdain #chadwickboseman #michaeljackson #twitterblue #normmacdonald #verifiedblue #bourdain #travisbrown